himanshu-/lumen-generic-functions/README.md

-# Lumen with JWT Authentication
+# Lumen with Generic functions
 Basically this is a starter kit for you to integrate Lumen with [JWT Authentication](https://jwt.io/).
 If you want to Lumen + Dingo + JWT for your current application, please check [here](https://github.com/krisanalfa/lumen-dingo-adapter).